 In July the Lebanese government halted discussions with the IMF on a much-needed multibillion-dollar bailout when the government and the Lebanese Central Bank could not agree on figures presented to the IMF and on the country’s recovery plan.
 Lebanon’s failure to make economic reforms and curb corruption, in addition to the default, mean that international lenders have limited their support, and the country’s recovery plan remains largely unfunded.
 In addition to finding a way forward with the IMF, Lebanon must negotiate with international lenders to restructure existing debt following the March default.

 While the population was struggling with the economic meltdown and the debacle of the government’s policy response to the pandemic, on 4 August a catastrophic blast hit the port of Beirut, destroying the surrounding area.
 Houses, apartments, shops, offices, and hospitals were turned into rubble, killing more than 170 people, injuring another 6,000, and rendering over 300,000 people homeless.

 Amid these political developments, coronavirus cases have spiked dramatically, and the government is unable to enforce a lockdown.
-It attempted to implement a two-week lockdown end of July, and another in the weeks after the Beirut port explosion, and another in November but neither were strictly enforced.
+It attempted to implement a two-week lockdown at the end of July, again in the weeks after the Beirut port explosion, in November, and again in January 2021 but neither were strictly enforced.
 Hospitals are overflowing and unable to treat the thousands of cases.
 The government announced that it will receive the first quantity of vaccines by mid-February, but it is not clear how efficient the vaccination process will be.